-As a result of the issue of International bonds, the Company has undertaken standard commitments for this type of issue, whose specific conditions are detailed in the pertinent public prospectus.
-At the date of these consolidated financial statements, the Company is in compliance with all commitments undertaken.
+As a result of the issuance of International Obligations, the Group has undertaken standard commitments for this type of issuance, whose specific conditions are detailed in the pertinent public prospectus.
+At the date of these Combined Financial Statements, the Group is in compliance with all commitments undertaken.